pulmoltd/pulmo_site/README.md

 ## Who are pulmo?

-pulmo were started in early 2018 with the mission to use idle assets for environmental and societal benefit
+pulmo were started in early 2018 with the mission to use idle assets for environmental and societal benefit.

 ## What do we do?

-Our first foray into achieving our mission is to use electric vehicle batteries to help balance the electricity grid, therefore helping to increase amount of renewable generation and reduce the need for spend on upgrading the grid network
+Our first foray into achieving our mission is to use electric vehicle batteries to help balance the electricity grid, therefore helping to increase amount of renewable generation and reduce the need for spend on upgrading the grid network.

 ## Own an electric vehicle?

-We'd love you to take our [survey](https://pulmo1.typeform.com/to/ovhms2) about airport parking
+We'd love you to take our [survey](https://pulmo1.typeform.com/to/ovhms2) about airport parking.

 ### If you'd like to get in contact with us please email <hello@pulmo.co.uk> or fill in the form below